Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 \subsubsection{Global simulation timestep}

-Given the many processes that can occur at any time in our simulations, we pick the timestep d$t_1$ of the global iteration to be controlled by the minimum timescale for BBH formation.
+Given the many processes that can occur at any time in our simulations, we pick the timestep $dt_1$ of the global iteration to be controlled by the minimum timescale for BBH formation.
 For computational efficiency and sufficient time resolution, we do not allow the timestep to be smaller or larger than some user-defined threshold values.
-If not defined by the user, they are set to the default values d$t_{\rm min}=0.1$~Myr and d$t_{\rm max}=50$~Myr, respectively (see~Table~\ref{Tb:parameters}).
-Thus, the timestep of our global simulation is given by
+If not defined by the user, these are set to the default values $dt_{\rm min}=0.1\,\rm Myr$ and $dt_{\rm max}=50\,\rm Myr$, respectively (see~Table~\ref{Tb:parameters}).
+Moreover, to avoid numerical artifacts, we do not allow $dt_1>t_1$ whenever $t_1>0$.
+Thus, the timestep of our global simulation is adaptive, and given by